-The applicant is encouraged to incorporate species from Council's publication "Indigenous Plants for the Bushland Shire" available at Council's website hornsby.nsw.gov.au.
+The applicant is encouraged to incorporate plant species indigenous to Hornsby Shire as part of the development.
+Refer to Council's website www.hornsby.nsw.gov.au.

 - h.
 Existing healthy trees should be retained and protected wherever possible.
 Any trees removed as part of the development should be replaced elsewhere on site wherever possible. - Connectivity of large street trees with adjoining or nearby remnant groups should be protected where practicable. - j.
-The proposed building, ancillary structures, driveways, drainage and service trenches should be setback: - in accordance with the 'Watercourses' element in Section 1C.1.3 of this DCP. - 10-20 metres to significant bushland as detailed in the 'Biodiversity' element in Section 1C.1.1 of this DCP, and - in accordance with the requirements of AS 4970 for significant trees to be retained.
+The proposed building, ancillary structures, driveways, drainage and service trenches should be setback: - in accordance with the 'Watercourses' element in Section 1.3.1.3 of this DCP, - 10-20 metres to significant bushland as detailed in the 'Biodiversity' element in Section 1.3.1.1of this DCP, and - in accordance with the requirements of AS 4970 for significant trees to be retained.

 - k.
 Within street setbacks, front fences should be avoided.
-Planting at grade, or low walls screened by planting, or planter boxes may be permitted at the interface between private land and public domain, subject to privacy, security and environmental impacts. - Fencing enclosing private courtyards behind the front building line may be up to 1.8 metres high if constructed from lightweight materials with the design allowing at least 50 percent openings/ transparency. - m.
+Planting at grade, or low walls screened by planting, or planter boxes may be permitted at the interface between private land and public domain, subject to privacy, security and environmental impacts. - Fencing enclosing private courtyards behind the front building line may be up to 1.8 metres high if constructed from lightweight materials with the design allowing at least 50 percent openings/transparency. - m.
 Side and rear boundary fences should be a maximum of 1.8 metres high, sited behind the front building line.
-Notes: